Rito13/nano-gdscript/README.md

 # nano-gdscript
 GDScript Syntax Highlighting in GNU Nano.
-Updated regularly every minor updates.
-Contributions are welcomed
+Contributions are welcome!

 # Installation
-This is 100% free, proof:

 1. Admit that `install` is an executable
 ```sh
 chmod +x install